10 AI Video Editing Tools That Are Replacing Traditional Editors in 2026

 Limitation: Basic clip detection (segments by topic, not viral potential).
 No speaker tracking.
 The AI features are useful additions to a manual editing workflow but do not replace dedicated AI tools.

-7. Riverside — AI Recording + Editing
+7. AI Recording Platforms

 Category: Recording + editing assistant

-Limitation: The clip generation AI is basic compared to dedicated tools.
-Best used for recording, with a dedicated AI clipping tool for post-production clip extraction.
+Limitation: The built-in clip generation is basic compared to dedicated tools.
+Best used for recording, with a dedicated AI clipping tool like ClipSpeedAI for post-production clip extraction.

-8. Vizard — AI Video Repurposing
+8. Multi-Language Video Repurposing

 Category: Clip extraction + captioning